CoreumFoundation/coreum/x/dex/spec/matching.md

 ## Order book

 The Coreum DEX orders can be created for any-to-any token by any Coreum user.
 Which meas that the order book is bidirectional and permissionless.
-The user place an order and provides the order attributes:
+The user places an order and provides the order attributes:

 * `order_id` - unique order identifier per account and order book
 * `base_denom` - when you buy, you are buying the `base_denom`, when you sell, you are selling the `base_denom`.